11ty/11ty-website/src/docs/getting-started.md

 ## <span class="numberflag"><span class="sr-only">Step</span> 1</span> Make a Project Directory

-Make a directory for your project using `mkdir`.
+Create a directory for your project using the `mkdir` (make directory) command:

 {% codewithprompt "cmdhomedir" %}
 mkdir eleventy-sample
 {% endcodewithprompt %}

-Now move into that directory with the `cd` command:
+Now move into that directory with the `cd` (change directory) command:

 {% codewithprompt "cmdhomedir" %}
 cd eleventy-sample